-- Use lights and reflectors; it’s the law: Ensure you are visible to other road users with bright headlights and taillights.
+- Use lights and reflectors; it’s the law: Ensure you are visible to other road users with bike lights, i.e., bright headlights and taillights.
 Ohio Revised Code § 4511.56 requires (1) A lamp mounted on the front of either the bicycle or electric bicycle or the operator that shall emit a white light visible from a distance of at least five hundred feet to the front and three hundred feet to the sides.
 (2) A red reflector on the rear that shall be visible from all distances from one hundred feet to six hundred feet to the rear.
+Lights and reflective elements are a must for legal cycling!

-- Dress in layers: Wear multiple layers of clothing to adjust to changing temperatures and prevent overheating, including a waterproof outer layer, warm gloves, a hat, and thick socks.
+- Strategic layering: Wear multiple layers of clothing to adjust to changing temperatures and prevent overheating; consider wearing a waterproof outer layer, warm gloves, a hat, and thick socks.
+A dry base layer of merino wool never hurts!

-- Ride slowly and cautiously: Reduce your speed significantly, especially on icy patches, and give yourself extra time to brake and maneuver.
+- Ride slowly and cautiously: Reduce your speed significantly during cold weather riding, especially on icy patches, and give yourself extra time to brake and maneuver.

-- Adjust tire pressure: Slightly lower your tire pressure to increase traction on snow and ice.
+- Adjust tire pressure: Slightly lower your tire air pressure to increase traction on snow and ice.

 - Proper bike maintenance: Regularly clean and lubricate your bike, checking for any damage caused by salt and slush.
 Remember ABC: Check the air in your tires and make sure the thru-axle or quick release in the hub is tightened and secured; check the brakes; check the chain alignment in the chain rings and cassette.